nirnejak/nextjs-typescript-starter/README.md

 - `seo.ts` util to generate SEO metadata
 - `manifest.json` for site info
 - `classnames` util for easily managing classes
-- `components/atoms/Button.tsx` util for easily managing classes
+- `components/atoms/Button.tsx` a button component with variants

 ## Additional Packages Used